deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 As we dont have crackmapexec installed on the ubuntu box, we could install the tools we need or, a better option in my opinion is to setup a Dynamic SSH Tunnel through the Ubuntu Box from our Kali Machine.
 This way we have the majority of the tools needed at our disposal and can use proxychains to forward the traffic.

+We will be installing sliver on the ubuntu jump hosts as proxying beacons will be a pain but the rest of the tools we will just use on our local kali host.

 First check the configuration of your proxychains file `tail /etc/proxychains4.conf`.
 My socks4 conf is set to 127.0.0.1 on port 1080

 ```bash